 During the Civil War the bell escaped being “drafted” and melted down to make cannon for the Confederacy.
 In 1871 Steel, who in 1855 had helped organize Masonic Lodge 148, the first in Fort Worth, donated the bell to his lodge to use at its hall and school.
 Lodge 148 has been custodian of the bell ever since.

-Three blocks away, this three thousand-pound bronze bell is on display at the central fire station (Hedrick, 1930).
+Three blocks away, this one-ton bronze bell is on display at the central fire station (Hedrick, 1930).
 When the city administration of Mayor John Peter Smith bought the bell for $700 in 1882, it was the largest fire bell in the state.
-From 1883 until 1912 it was rung in towers at two previous fire stations.
+(The fire department was staffed by volunteers until 1893.)
+From 1883 until 1912 the bell was rung in towers at two previous fire stations.

 The bell’s first home was the 1883 wooden central fire station at 1206 Main Street.